-I’m Nicole Janz, a writer, academic, and coach (and mum of two!).
+I’m Nicole Janz, a writer, academic, and writers’ coach.
 I am originally from East Germany, and I now live in Cambridge, UK.

 I’m currently on research leave to work on a human rights project at the Alfried Krupp Kolleg at the University of Greifswald.

-Come to my next talk “Testing business impact on society with machine learning” on July 1, 5pm UK time/6pm German time.
+My most recent talk was “Testing business impact on society with machine learning” on July 1.

 I’m an Assistant Professor in International Relations at the University of Nottingham.
 I did my PhD at the University of Cambridge, where I also worked as a post-doc.
 I focus on comparative human rights, international political economy, reproducible science, and quantitative methods.
 I also promote international scientific reproducibility, as a member of the Steering Committee of the UK Reproducitibility Network and the Executive Committee of Project TIER, I also serve on the Advisory Board of the Qualitative Data Repository.

 As a writer with over 20 years of experience in journalism and academia – and more recently as a creative writer – I help writers to be more productive and publish more.
 I run workshops, writing retreats, and offer one-on-one coaching to get you unstuck.
 You can read more here.
 Schedule a 15min free consultation with me at email@example.com.